Clewsy/scripts/README.md

 [**wami.sh**][link_repo_wami.sh]

-Pulls and displays info (IP, country, city, etc) from "ipinfo.io" - useful to verify vpn operation.
+Pulls and displays info (IP, country, city, etc) from [ipinfo.io][link_web_ipinfo] - useful to verify vpn operation.

 ---

 [**whodis.sh**][link_repo_whodis.sh]

-Grabs the contents of the /tmp/dhcp.leases file on a remote router, pretties it up and prints it to stdout.
+Grabs the contents of the /tmp/dhcp.leases file on a remote router, does some basic formatting and prints it to stdout.

 ---